 Sharing scholarly research supports collaboration and enhances impact.
-A faculty author rights policy offers a legal option to ensure broad dissemination of academic journal articles.
+A proposed faculty author rights policy offers a legal option to ensure broader dissemination of academic journal articles.

 learn about the policy